The first question friends ask when I tell them that I’m heading to Europe for work is ” Is it safe to travel to Europe

-As travellers, we crave the unexplored places, the hidden gems that we can tell our friends back home about, the beach destinations that make you feel zen, places like Salzburg where you can do awesome things, the secret routes and the kind strangers that we met along our path.
+As travelers, we crave the unexplored places, the hidden gems that we can tell our friends back home about, the beach destinations that make you feel zen, places like Salzburg where you can do awesome things, the secret routes and the kind strangers that we met along our path.
 None of that changes.
 And it shouldn’t.

 We’re explorers.
 Our job is to go and explore the world.

 Tell the stories that otherwise won’t be told.

-I’ve travelled to countries that most consider dangerous for women to travel to, landed in a city a day after the government had been overthrown for a second time, wandered the streets of countries where I didn’t speak the language, and where people disliked all English speakers.
-But I came out of every single one of those places thankful that I went because the experience was far richer that I expected.
+I’ve traveled to countries that most consider dangerous for women to travel to, landed in a city a day after the government had been overthrown for the second time, wandered the streets of countries where I didn’t speak the language, and where people disliked all English speakers.
+But I came out of every single one of those places thankful that I went because the experience was far richer than I expected.

 Not bad, not good, just different.

 Life is all about taking calculated risks.
 We have zero control over where tragic events take place.
 None.

 The best we can do is be prepared, be smart, and learn how to survive in an unexpected environment.
 Whether that’s having a backup plan of where you can go, and emergency contact that can reach you easily, or just taking precautions, and fully understanding what part of the city you need to be cautious about.
 Being comfortable while travelling is partially being situationally aware, and partially finding things that make your life easier and lower your stress levels- things like knowing how to find the best hotel deals quickly, or insanely cheap flights or something as simple as finding a way to book ferries to Corsica easily.

 Most importantly, the best thing we can do for ourselves and our families is learning to be comfortable in the choices that we make.